HeinrichHartmann/PrivacyAnalysisPaper/README.md

 # Proposed Outline

 1. Updates on Server Side Mining
    1. Battery Awareness of Sensor Collector
+      - Results from Projektprakikum (Wifi/Zip)
+      - New implementatins for 2nd field trial
    2. Service Line Detection (new method)
+      - MA thesis results from Sven Milker
    3. Issue Analysis
+      - Christoph Schäfer with Niko Beck

 2. Privacy Protection
+   with support from Maximilian Meffert, and Grimm Work Group.
    1. Analysis of WP1 storage and mining components
    2. Identification of Privacy Threads
    3. Proposed privacy protection Measures